bolaft/diannotator/README.md

 #### `labels`

-A dictionary of lists, whose key represents the name of the dimension and the list's elements represent the dimension's **labels' tagset**.
+A dictionary of lists, whose keys represent dimension names and the lists' elements represent the dimensions' **labels' tagsets**.

 #### `values`

-A dictionary of lists, whose key represents the name of the dimension and the list's elements represent the dimension's **qualifiers' tagset**.
+A dictionary of lists, whose keys represent dimension names and the lists' elements represent the dimensions' **qualifiers' tagsets**.

+#### `colors`

+A dictionary, whose keys represent dimension names and whose elements are hexadecimal color codes used for displaying labels.
+The `colors` field is mandatory but the dictionary may be left empty, in which case labels will be displayed in white.

 # Usage